St Mary's Church, Stockton-on-Tees

-St Mary's Church is a Roman Catholic parish church in Stockton-on-Tees.
+St Mary's Church is a Roman Catholic parish church in Stockton-on-Tees, County Durham, England.
 It was built in 1842 and designed by Augustus Pugin in the Gothic Revival style.
-According to Historic England, the current building was first permanent Roman Catholic church to be built in Teesside since the Reformation.
+According to Historic England, the current building was the first permanent Roman Catholic church to be built in Teesside since the Reformation.
 It is located in the town centre, on the corner of Norton Road and Major Street, with the A1305 road to the north of it.
 It is a Grade II listed building.

 History

 Construction

 In 1790, a Catholic chapel was built in Stockton-on-Tees.
 From the chapel the local Catholic population was served by a Catholic mission founded by a Fr Joseph Dugdale.
 With the increasing Catholic population, he decided that a new larger church was needed.
 He sought Augustus Pugin as architect to build the church.
 On 7 July 1842, the present church was opened by Bishop Francis Mostyn, the Apostolic Vicariate of the Northern District.

 In 1866, the north aisle and the lower part of the tower was added.
 They cost £1,300.
 In 1870, the south aisle and sanctuary were added.
 They were designed by George Goldie and cost £4,000.
 In 1909, the upper part of the tower and the presbytery were added.
 They were designed by Charles Hadfield, son of Matthew Ellison Hadfield.
 In 1970, the sanctuary was reordered and the roof was replaced.